You should be aware of your obligations under the Indemnity Plan with respect to reporting claims.

 The first step in reporting a claim or potential claim is to talk to your managing broker.
 When a dispute with a client or customer develops that isn’t easily addressed, you should advise that person to get legal advice.
 Your managing broker will help you decide if you should report the matter to E&O.

-Licensees should note they have separate and different reporting obligations to the Real Estate Council of BC.
-E&O does not provide coverage or advice relating to RECBC complaints or how claims and claims reporting could affect an RECBC process, so you may wish to retain your own counsel to assist you in that regard.
+Licensees should note they have separate and different reporting obligations to the BCFSA.
+E&O does not provide coverage or advice relating to BCFSA complaints or how claims and claims reporting could affect an BCFSA process, so you may wish to retain your own counsel to assist you in that regard.

 Remember, it’s always best to address a claim or complaint, and never a good idea to ignore it.